callstackincubator/rock/CONTRIBUTING.md

 nx reset
 pnpm build

-# Start local verdaccio registry
+# Start local verdaccio registry (in one terminal), keep it open
-pnpm verdaccio:init &
+pnpm verdaccio:init

-# Publish packages to verdaccio
+# Publish packages to verdaccio (in another terminal)
 pnpm verdaccio:publish

 # Remove pnpm dlx cache, so that new version of package is used